bfontaine/Dazibao/docs/report.md

   As signal SIGPIPE is supposed to be received often (every time a client disconnects), it is ignored, but it is the only signal caught.
-It means that receiving a signal asking for termination (SIGINT is caugth to free ressources before exiting), the server will crash.
+It means that receiving a signal asking for termination (SIGINT is caugth to free ressources before exiting), the server should crash.
-  We should set a signal handler to prevent it from happening.
+  We should set a signal handler up to prevent it from happening.
 * Number of client able to connect simultaneously has to be determined by user when starting the server.

 ### Notification client

-Notification client is based on `notification-stupide.c`.
+Notification client is based on `notification-stupide.c`, which has been slightly improved.

-#### Differences with `notification-stupide`
+#### Improvement over `notification-stupide`

 * UNIX compatible (`notification-stupide` does not compile on mac OS X)
-* Can receive multiple notifications in one read (`notification-stupide` does not loop, and does not notify all files).
+* Can receive multiple notifications in one read (`notification-stupide` does not loop, and does not notify all files but only once per read).
 * Can use a desktop notification service (as `notify-send` on ubuntu, but compatible with any application, see manual for configuration)
 * Handle error message received from server (message starting with E)